“Complete” = Satisfactory

 Choose one numerical explanatory variable

-Choose a second explanatory variable, it can be either numerical or categorical
+Choose a second explanatory variable, it must be categorical

 Checking values of your numerical variable(s)